dymodi/dymodi.github.io/Research/Beacon-Notes-on-Paper.md

 Know something about what they are doing in machine learning group

 ## Discussion with Professor
+09/21
+1. In future deployment, the transmission power will be reduced so that it can only be heared within the shop.
+2. Based on 1. each beacon data can match to a POI.

 09/20
 1. Discover and Solve the advanced problem by removing the assumptions.
 For example, if we do not assume that rider are walking at a constant speed (1m/s) indoor, the problem will become more complexity.
 2. Find some other topics and reach out to other people.
 Turn to PMO for help.